Migrating from the dictionary-based API

 channel_id = dri.channels.get_channel_by_name(team_id, "town-square")

-but for endpoint calls with options the old syntax:
+Endpoint calls that previously passed an options dictionary, the old syntax:

 dri.channels.create_channel(options={